jsh9/cercis/README.md

 The code implementation of this option comes from [Pyink](https://github.com/google/pyink), another forked project from Black.

 ### 3.8.
-Wrapping long lines ending with pragma comments
+Wrapping long lines ending with comments

+Sometimes we have lines that exceed the length limit only because of the in-line comment.
+If we do not want to wrap those lines, we can use two options provided here:

+- `--wrap-comments`
+- `--wrap-pragma-comments`

 "Pragma comments", in this context, mean the directives for Python linters usually to tell them to ignore certain errors.
 Pragma comments that _Cercis_ currently recognizes